perlmunger/TransloaditSwift/README.md

 ## The Sample Xcode Project

 The project that I included is a universal iOS application that displays an image in an image view.
-When you tap an upload button, the app grabs the image in the `UIImageView` and uploads it to Transloadit using an Assembly I created in my account (see previous code block for assembly syntax)
+When you tap an upload button, the app grabs the image in the `UIImageView` and uploads it to Transloadit using a Template I created in my account (see previous code block for template syntax)

-You will need to change these properties to use your own Transloadit credentials and assembly identifier in the `ViewController.swift` class:
+You will need to change these properties to use your own Transloadit credentials and template identifier in the `ViewController.swift` class:

 ```Swift
 let transloaditAPIKey    = "TRANSLOADIT_API_KEY"